UofA-Blueprint/DishZero/backend/README.md

     query:
     ```
-    qid: qr_code of the dish to be returned
-    id: id of the dish to be returned (required if qid is not provided)
+    id: id of the dish
     ```

     body: